|

 opposed to the rear approach during sex.
 He had lots of girls cause he was

-the photographer for the annual at the high school and the girls all wanted
+the photographer for the annual at the high school and the girls all

 their pictures in there.
 Once he caught me drawing naked pictures; I